 - 1/4 cup fresh lemon juice

-Combine all ingredients (except chicken) in a mixing bowl to make the marinade.
+- Combine all ingredients (except chicken) in a mixing bowl to make the marinade.
 Set aside a couple tablespoons of marinade to toss chicken in after it's cooked.
 Add chicken drumsticks and the rest of the marinade to a large ziplock bag and let sit for at least 30 minutes.
 Do not marinate chicken longer than 2 hours as it will compromise the texture.

-Take chicken off the grill and let rest for 5 minutes.
+- Take chicken off and let rest for 5 minutes.
 Toss drumsticks with the marinade you saved in the beginning, right before serving.

 Tag @ditchtherecipe on Instagram and hashtag #ditchtherecipe